Krsnasoter/MyFirstRepo/README.md

 # MyFirstRepo
-this is my first git reposi
+this is my first git repository